Luke030104/gohan/README.md

   (if APK doesnt exist, it downloads it by issuing 'apk download')
 - **apk info**
-  > Grabs a decompiled APK infos using the following path : /data/[global|japan]/apk/latest-content/ (in decompiled APK doesnt exist, it decompiles it by issuing 'apk decompile')
+  > Grabs a decompiled APK infos using the following path : /data/[global|japan]/apk/latest-content/ (if decompiled APK doesnt exist, it decompiles it by issuing 'apk decompile')
 ###### ASSETS
 - **assets refresh**
   > Refreshes assets timestamp to match with the server one.
+If your actual timestamp is not 0 (you already have assets loaded), and new assets are detected, it downloads them.
 - **assets download [timestamp]**
   > Downloads game assets from a given timestamp.
 Enter 0 to download all assets.
 - **assets get [query]**
-  > Searches through game assets to download a specific asset.
+  > Searches through game assets to download specific assets.
-  (when the process is finished, enter 'y' to unpack downloaded assets)
 - **assets unpack [optional: path]**
-  > [GUI] Unpacks given game assets (CPK/USM/AWB).
-Tip : input 'all' as path to unpack all assets recursively.
+  > [GUI] Unpacks given game assets ([!]
+CPK ONLY).
+If no path is given, unpacks all assets recursively.
   /!\ if a path is given, it must be like : character/card/100000.cpk (/data/[global/japan]/assets/[PATH])
   (if the given asset doesn't exist, it downloads it by issuing 'assets get [path]')
 - **assets repack [path]**